MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/create-role-center-headline.md

     }
 }
 ```

 ### Dynamic visibility
-With dynamic visibility, if you want to change the visibility of a headline, the field must be in `group` control.
-Then, you set `Visible` property to the `Boolean`variable that determines the visibility
+With dynamic visibility, to change the visibility of a headline, the field must be in `group` control.
+Then, you set `Visible` property to the `Boolean` variable that determines the visibility.

 ```
 group(Group1)